Universal-Connect-Project/ucw-app/MISC.md

 docker compose up
 ```

 That's it!
-If you have questions, please reach out to us.
+If you have questions, please reach out to us at [https://universalconnectproject.org/build/](https://universalconnectproject.org/build/)

-## API Documentation

-The API documentation for this service lives in openApiDocumentation.json and uses the (OpenAPI spec)[https://swagger.io/specification/].
-You can open it in your preferred tool.
-You may copy the file into [swagger editor](https://editor.swagger.io/) and edit the local file with updates when complete.

 ## Cached Data